-The R&N Committee has duties in relation to both remuneration and nomination issues.
+The R&NC has duties in relation to both remuneration and nomination issues.
 The Committee is comprised of at least three members, being two independent non-executive directors.
-The Committee is chaired by Candido Bracher, who is also the chairman of the Board.
-The chairman of the RCC is also a member of the R&N Committee.
+The Committee is chaired by a non-executive director who is the head of the Group-wide CIB.
+The chairman of the RCC is also a member of the R&NC.